-- a) Run through 1st base when the ball is hit ("break-it-down' after running through 1st base") - b) After hitting the ball we are always looking to take the extra base (i.e. single is always thinking double and man on second is always thinking home) - c) Freeze on a line drive and halfway between the bases on a pop-fly to the outfield - d) Understand where the force outs are as to not run into a tag - e) Players should be learnig how to steal bases on the first move of the pitcher to the plate - f) Players should know Basecoach signals
+- a) Run through 1st base when the ball is hit ("break-it-down' after running through 1st base") - b) After hitting the ball we are always looking to take the extra base (i.e. single is always thinking double and man on second is always thinking home) - c) Freeze on a line drive and halfway between the bases on a pop-fly to the outfield - d) Understand where the force outs are as to not run into a tag - e) Secondary leads (i.e. after the pitch crosses the plate, runners should take a big lead to see if they can steal or entice catcher to throw behnd them) - f) Payers should continue to learn Basecoach signals